 Lee, Lochhead, Ritter and Zhao (1996) investigated 1767 US IPOs during 1990 to 1994.
 The median IPO capital raising was US\$24.4 million.
-The average underwriting cost was 7.31% while the average total direct cost was 11.00% and average underpricing was 12.05%.
+The average underwriting cost was 7.31%, while the average total direct cost was 11.00% and average underpricing was 12.05%.
+This suggests that the average US IPO during this period, with say an issue price of \$1, received only 89 cents while their shares were traded at the end of the first day at around \$1.12.
 Real estate investment trusts, or property trusts, were not included in the dataset.
 The study identified clear economies of scale in both the total direct costs and underpricing costs for IPOs that sought to raise larger sums from the capital market.
 Earlier, Ritter (1987) also pointed out that best efforts underwriting contracts in the US were more costly to issuers than firm commitment contracts in both underpricing costs and underwriter spreads.

 Chen and Wu (2002) investigated 281 Hong Kong IPOs during 1991 to 1996.
 The total amount of equity capital raised was over HK\$82 billion.
-While underpricing costs were higher than those reported in the US study above, the average total direct costs were lower than the US study at 10.44%.
-In fact, the total direct costs were lower on average at every range of gross proceeds reported from US\$0 - 9.9 million up to US\$500 million and over.
-This allowed Chen and Wu (2002) to claim that it was cheaper to raise equity capital in Hong Kong than in the US.
+Chen and Wu (2002) report total direct costs averaged 10.44% while underpricing costs averaged 15.14%.
+This suggests that the average Hong Kong IPO during this period, with say an issue price of \$1, received around 89.5 cents, while their shares were traded at the end of the first day at around \$1.15.
+Total direct costs were lower on average at every range of gross proceeds reported from US\$0 - 9.9 million up to US\$500 million and over.
+This allowed Chen and Wu (2002) to claim that Hong Kong had cheaper direct costs of capital raising than in the US.

 Kooli and Suret (2002) investigated 224 Canadian IPOs and 1188 US IPOs during 1997 to 1999.
 The total amount of equity capital raised in Canada was over US\$7.5 billion and over US\$117 billion in the US.
 Average underwriting fees in Canada range from 8.12% for IPO raisings up to US\$10 million and were 5.53% for issues over US\$100 million.
 Average underwriting fees in the US range from 9.39% for issues up to US\$10 million and were 6.26% for issues over US\$100 million.
-The total direct costs, measured as a percentage of proceeds, averaged 14.39% for Canadian firm commitment offerings while they were 10.44% for the US IPOs.
-Underpricing in the firm commitment IPOs however, averaged 22.8% for Canadian IPOs and was 45.67% for US IPOs.
-In overall direct and underpricing costs, Canadian firm commitment IPO issues cost less than US IPO issues.
+Kooli and Suret (2002) report the direct costs of Canadian firm commitment underwritten IPOs from 1997 to 1999 averaged 14.39% of the public equity capital raised, while underpricing costs averaged 18.95%.
+In terms of the combined effect of total direct and underpricing costs, this suggests that the average Canadian IPO during this period, with say an issue price of \$1, received around 85.5 cents, while their shares were traded at the end of the first day at around \$1.19.